Instructor: Tim Chumley

 Textbook: A First Course in Chaotic Dynamical Systems by Robert L. Devaney, ISBN: 9780429280665

-Learning goals: During the semester you will be learning how to
+Learning goals: During the semester you will be learning about

-Homework: There will be weekly homework assignments comprising both computational and theoretical, writing oriented problems.
+Homework: There will be weekly homework assignments of both computational and conceptual nature.

 Exams: There will be two midterm exams.

-Participation: Part of your grade will depend on participation and there will be a number of opportunities to participate (eg. asking and answering questions, coming to office hours, responding to feedback surveys, and doing informal presentations).
+Participation: Part of your grade will depend on participation and there will be a number of opportunities to participate (eg. asking and answering questions, coming to class and engaging in activities consistently, participating on the Q&A forum).

 Attendance: You are expected to come to every class ready to do mathematics.
 This means that you should bring paper, pens, pencils, and other equipment that you may need.
 Before each class please prepare by doing any assigned reading and suggested problems.
 Please expect to talk about math in small groups as well as in class discussions.
 Other classroom activities may involve worksheets, computer explorations, and informal presentations at the board.